XPhyro/scripts/README.md

   standard header, enabling fast mathematical computations of an array of numbers in the shell.
 - [rgb24togray](src/c/util/math/rgb24togray.c): Convert RGB24 images/video to
-  grayscale with selectable algorithms.
+  greyscale with selectable algorithms.
 - [scratchpad](src/sh/hotkey/scratchpad): Take and manage notes with `vim` and `dmenu`.
 Can be used with `dwmpad` or `bspwmpad`.
 - [selfl](src/sh/util/selfl): Select a file or directory with `$MENU`.
+- [shufr](src/cpp/util/core/shufr.cpp): Like `shuf -r`, but supports outputting unique sequences.
 - [stest](src/c/util/core/stest.c): Filter a list of files by properties.
-This is different from the `stest` included with suckless `dmenu`.
+This is a superset of the `stest` included with suckless' `dmenu`.
 - [sumsize](src/c/util/core/sumsize.c): Sum human readable or raw sizes.
 - [tglapp](src/sh/hotkey/util/tglapp): Toggle an application on/off based on
-  hashcodes.
+  hash codes.
 Originally written for toggling applications with the same hotkey via `sxhkd`.
 - [unexpandpath](src/c/util/core/unexpandpath.c): Undo `expandpath`.
 - [vector](src/cpp/util/sh/vector.cpp): Wrapper for `std::vector<std::string>`
   for use in POSIX shells.
 - [wordexp](src/c/util/core/wordexp.c): Perform word expansion like a POSIX shell.
 - [xins](src/sh/util/xins): Like `xargs` but for standard input.

 ## Environment Variables